dhellmann/pymotw-3/source/porting_notes.rst

 3.0.
 To ensure maximum portability between Python 3 applications, use protocol level 3, which does not include this compatibility feature.

+The default protocol version has changed from ``0``, the human-readable version, to ``3``, the binary format with the best interoperability when shared between Python 3 applications.

 Byte string data written to a pickle by a Python 2.x application is decoded when it is read back to create a Unicode string object.
 The encoding for the transformation defaults to ASCII, and can be changed